patomation/patomation.github.io/_drafts/_PROJECT-IDEAS.md

 ## Project Ideas

+2. Pitchfork.io - a Crowd mob app.
+Bringing people together.
+A fake app thats like 4square or yelp that organizes people into mobs iwht pitchforks and torches to attack a business or something.
+Could be fun for a fake app design or even mockup prototype.

 1. Tape Cluster Drum Machine:
 Use a bunch of the tape objects to load a bunch of loops that are all the same length.
 Clicking on the tape plays that part of the song in a loop.